How to Bathe Your Baby

 - Gently cleanse around your baby's eyes with a cotton pad dampened with clean, warm water.
 Use a new cotton pad for each eye and always wipe from the inside corner of the eye outward.
 Then, using a soft washcloth, wipe around your baby's mouth, nose and whole face, working from the middle outwards.
 Wipe the creases in their neck and don't forget behind their ears!

-- For younger babies, wet a baby washcloth with warm water and use a gentle cleanser formulated for babies, like JOHNSON'S® TOP-TO-TOE® Baby Bath.
+- For younger babies, wet a baby washcloth with warm water and use a gentle cleanser formulated for babies, like JOHNSON'S® TOP-TO-TOE® Wash.
 If your baby has more hair, you might try a gentle shampoo, like JOHNSON'S® Baby Shampoo.
 Don’t be afraid to gently wash the soft spots (called fontanels) on your baby's head.

 - Wash the nappy area last.
 For a baby girl, cleanse the genital area washing from front to back.
 For boys, gently wash the penis and genital area, also washing from front to back.
 For an uncircumcised boy, avoid pulling back the foreskin.